 Beyond purchasing a fuel-efficient car, you can also choose to drive efficiently, avoiding stop-start traffic and even turning off your engine in bumper-to-bumper traffic.

 You’ve probably already heard about lift clubs.
-But, while you may not enjoy the prospect of sitting in someone else’s car or chauffeuring people around in your own car, splitting the cost of petrol two, three, or even four ways can make travelling to work so much cheaper.
+But, while you may not enjoy the prospect of sitting in someone else’s car or chauffeuring people around in your own car, splitting the cost of petrol two, three, or even four ways can make traveling to work so much cheaper.

 In the last 20 years, not much has changed concerning how the price of petrol is calculated in South Africa.
 Therefore, if you understand how this liquid gold is priced, you can predict with almost 100% accuracy where the petrol price will go, which will hopefully help you make contingency plans.